Plantar Plate Tears Can Cause Floating Toes and Chronic Ball of Foot Pain

 On the bottom of the ball of your foot your metatarsal bones meet the floor, and a lot of your body weight presses down on the metatarsal bones.
 In order to protect the metatarsal bones at the ball of your foot, the body developed a small piece of tough thick tissue to absorb compressive forces.
 That tough fibrocartilaginous tissue is known as the plantar plate, and it’s held in place by a thick ligament band that prevents it from slipping.

-Every foot has 4 plantar plates, one for each metatarsal of all of your smaller toes, with the big toe having a different structure than the plantar plate.
+Every foot has 4 plantar plates, one for each metatarsal head and toe joint.
 The plantar plate normally provides protection for the bones of your foot while you walk, run, jump and bend.

 Plantar Plate Injury can occur Suddenly or Slowly